Irmin Schmidt: Can and film scores

-In the autumn of 1967, Irmin wrote a letter to his friend composer, Holger Czukay, inviting him to Cologne and suggesting they should form a band.
-In 1968, in the midst of the West German student movement, Schmidt co-formed the Inner Space band (later known as Can) with Holger Czukay, Michael Karoli, Jaki Liebezeit, and David C. Johnson.
-Schmidt took part in the band's recording sessions playing keyboard until the group's disbandment in 1979.
+In the autumn of 1967, Irmin wrote a letter to his friend, composer Holger Czukay, inviting him to Cologne and suggesting they should form a band.
+In 1968, in the midst of the West German student movement, Schmidt co-formed the Inner Space band (later known as Can) with Czukay, Michael Karoli, Jaki Liebezeit, and Johnson.
+Schmidt took part in the band's concerts and recording sessions, playing keyboards, until the group's disbandment in 1979.
 He participated in the band's reunions in 1986, 1991, and 1999.
-He later commented on their relation to the political movement of 1968, saying the band weren't involved in the movement, "physically or even theoretically, but was a reflection of the ongoing tumult that rejected any overt political affiliations".
+He later commented on their relation to the political movement of 1968, saying the band wasn't involved in the movement, "physically or even theoretically, but was a reflection of the ongoing tumult that rejected any overt political affiliations".

 Early in 1968, Irmin received a commission to provide music for 1969 film Agilok & Blubbo at the recommendation of Hans Wewerka who the worked as the film's producer and previously published Irmin's Album für Mogli score.
-Around May, Irmin had made a loose sketch of the soundtrack, aided by David C. Johnson, and eventually decided to invite his new band on the project, which became the band's first released recording.
-When searching for a base for the new group, Irmin had "put the word out among his art world friends", and German literary scholar Hans Mayer responded, redirecting him to the art collector and their joined acquaintance, Christoph Vohwinkel.
-Vohwinkel recently leased a historic castle, Schloss Nörvenich, on the outskirts of Cologne and planned to repurpose it as an artistic commune.
+Around May, Irmin had made a loose sketch of the soundtrack, aided by David C. Johnson, and eventually decided to invite his new band to play on the project, which became their first released recording.
+When searching for a base for the new group, Irmin had "put the word out among his art world friends", and German literary scholar Hans Mayer responded, redirecting him to their joint acquaintance, art collector Christoph Vohwinkel.
+Vohwinkel had recently leased a historic castle, Schloss Nörvenich, on the outskirts of Cologne and planned to repurpose it as an artistic commune.
 He invited the band to stay at the castle rent-free for a year.

 Schmidt has scored more than forty films and television programs, including Knife in the Head (1978) and Palermo Shooting (2008).
 He has recorded a few solo albums and written an opera, Gormenghast, based on Mervyn Peake's Gormenghast Trilogy.
 Gormenghast premiered at the Opernhaus Wuppertal in 1998.
 Excerpts from the work were released on Spoon Records in 1999.

-As of 2008, Schmidt lived in Southern France.
-His interests outside music include cooking.
-In 2015, he received the Ordre des Arts et des Lettres (Chevalier).

-In 2018, Schmidt and British writer and editor Rob Young published a book on Can entitled All Gates Open: The Story of Can.

-Following the death of Can's second lead vocalist Damo Suzuki in February 2024, Schmidt is one of the last surviving members of the band's classic lineups, alongside original vocalist Malcolm Mooney.
+Villa Wunderbar, a compilation of 31 of soundtrack compositions recorded by Schmidt between the early 1980s and 2009.
+It was positively reviewed by AllMusic.
+Mute Records/Spoon Records reissued Schmidt's work as the Electro Violet box set, containing his solo albums, as well as TV and film music.
+Record Collector gave it a rating of four out of four stars.